mmiranda222/.statsuite/content/configurations/de-analytics/google-tag-manager.md

 You can name each container "data-explorer" and "data-viewer", or add a notion of env. (e.g. "data-explorer-qa") if you plan to setup GTM on different instances for test purposes.
 Each container is automatically created with a **Container ID**.

 #### Container IDs in the deployment process
-In order to allow GTM retrieving tags from an instance of .Stat Data Explorer and .Stat Data Viewer, you need to provide each respective  **Container ID** in your deployment process as an **env variable named `GTM_TOKEN`** in the scope of compliant service (data-explorer and data-viewer).
+In order to allow GTM retrieving tags from an instance of .Stat Data Explorer and .Stat Data Viewer, you need to provide each respective  **Container ID** in your deployment process as an **env variable named `GTM_TOKEN`** in the scope of the compliant service (data-explorer and data-viewer).
 You can add the env variable in your **`.env`** file and start data-explorer and data-viewer services.
-If you are using Docker Compose, you have to declare the env variable at the service level in the compose file (see [example](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-docker-compose/-/blob/master/demo/.env))
+If you are using Docker Compose, you have to declare the env variable in the compose file (see [example](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-docker-compose/-/blob/master/demo/.env))

 Example with Docker `.env`:

 ```
+# ---------------------------------------- Analytics
 GTM_TOKEN_DE=GTM-XXXXXXX
 GTM_TOKEN_DV=GTM-XXXXXXX
 ```